Evren Celimli: Biography

 Evren wrote the soundtrack to Beyond Belief (2007), a film that follows two widows of the September 11, 2001 attack on the World Trade Center in New York City.

-He has worked with many New York City based choreographers, including Ben Munisteri, Doug Elkins, and Murray Spalding, for whom he is currently composer-in-residence.
+He worked with many New York City based choreographers, including Ben Munisteri, Doug Elkins, and Murray Spalding, for whom he was composer-in-residence.
 Evren received the Stockhausen Prize from Sussex University and First Prize from the Harvard Musical Association as well as the Reiner Composition Prize from Brandeis University two years in a row.

+Evren is also a writer.
+He had a poem published in issue #24 of The Quarterly and an essay about collaborating with choreographers in Ballet Review.